 Generational habits are changing, marketing needs to change too

 Millennials are absolutely certain about getting good quality sleep and are willing to spend for that.
 Studies have found

 that they rated sleep above diet and exercise to support their lifestyle choices.
 Nearly half of all the millennials also

 said that they used some kind of app or device to monitor their sleep, something that very few people from older

 The millennials are a generation of upgrades.
-Like they do with their smartphones, tablets and other devices, they also
+As they do with their smartphones, tablets and other devices, they also

 want to upgrade their mattresses.
 The number one reason for them to buy the new mattress is to upgrade from their

 present mattress to a better quality mattress with improved technology.
 This mindset needs to be used by retailers to develop their tactics.